TSRogers28/ZCW-YeOldeCode/README.md

 Read through this class, carefully.
 See how the developer is trying to simplify Java IO?
 Do what you find there.

+### Lab Goals

+Write tests for many of these classes.
+The more you do, the more points you get.